 If you are sitting here thinking “What the heck is web hosting?”, don’t fret.
 When I first started my blog, I had NO CLUE either.
 Just think of web hosting like renting a house.
 Instead of renting physical space, you are renting virtual space on the internet which stores all the files that make up your blog!

-STEP 2: Select your domain
+Select your domain

-STEP 3: Fill out the information
+Fill out information

 Now that you’ve got your account set up it’s time to make the magic happen and get your WordPress site up and running!
 Head to your C-Panel and click ‘Get Started with WordPress Today’.
 Follow the instructions and in minutes, you’ll have your site set up and ready to rumble.
 Once WordPress has installed, you’ll be given information for where to access your WordPress login, your username and password.
 Now, you can sign in to your WordPress at http://yourdomain.com/wp-admin.